19th European Spectrum Managment Conference

 Frequently Asked Questions

-This year’s conference is being held at Bluepoint Brussels.
+The 19th edition of the conference was held at Bluepoint Brussels.
 You can find the address and map on the “Venue” tab.

 A registration fee does apply for this event, although some delegates will be eligible for complimentary registration.
 A breakdown of costs can be found in the costs section above.